-\ The DZ11 data set control does not support half-duplex operations or the secondary transmit and receive operations available with some modems such as the Bell model 202, etc.
+^{}The DZ11 data set control does not support half-duplex operations or the secondary transmit and receive operations available with some modems such as the Bell model 202, etc.

 The DZ11 has several features that provide flexible control of parameters such as baud rate, character length, number of stop bits for each line, odd or even parity for each line, and transmitter-receiver interrupts.
-Additional features include limited data set control, zero receiver baud rate, break generation and detection, silo buffering of received data, module plug-in to hex SPC slots, and line turnaround.
+Additional features include limited data set control, zero receiver baud rate, break generation and detection, silo buffering of received data, module plug-in to hex SPC slots, and line turn-around.

 Each DZ11 module provides for operation of eight asynchronous serial lines.
-The module may interface to these channels with either an 8- or 16-line distribution panel, depending on the configuration.
-(The DZ11 is available with EIA and 20 mA outputs.
-This allows a system to mix EIA and 20 mA by using multiple DZ11s.)
+Since the module interfaces to these channels with a 16-line distribution panel, 2 DZ11 modules can be used with 1 panel.
+Also note that the two versions of the DZ11 (EIA or 20 mA output) consist of different module and panel types.
+This fact allows a system to mix EIA and 20 mA by using multiple DZ11s.